SmartDataAnalytics/BioKEEN/README.rst

    <br />

-|br| Further tutorials are can be found in the `notebooks directory <https://github.com/SmartDataAnalytics/BioKEEN/tree/master/notebooks>`_ and in our `Documentation <https://biokeen.readthedocs.io/en/latest/>`_.
+|br| Further tutorials are can be found in the `notebooks directory <https://github.com/SmartDataAnalytics/BioKEEN/tree/master/notebooks>`_ and in our `documentation <https://biokeen.readthedocs.io/en/latest/>`_.

 Citation
 --------